-Sell 1 is also a bounce off the pivot level resistance (Daily Pivot) confirmed by the Shooting star.
+Sell 1 is also a bounce off the pivot level resistance (Daily Pivot), the Shooting star gives confirmation.
 The stop-loss is set just above the candlesticks and the target (Sell Target 1) is the immediate pivot level support( Daily S1).

-Buy 2 is a bounce off the pivot level support (Daily S2) confirmed by the Hammer reversal pattern.
+Buy 2 is a bounce off the pivot level support (Daily S2), the Hammer reversal patterng gives confirmation.
 The stop-loss is set just below the hammer and the target (Buy Target 2) is the immediate pivot level resistance( Daily S1).

 Sell 2 is a bounce off the pivot level resistance (Daily Pivot) confirmed by the Shooting stars.
 The stop-loss is set just above the Shooting star and the target (Sell Target 2) will be on the immediate pivot level support( Daily S1).

 Like support and resistances levels, pivot point levels can never hold forever.
 Price will at one point violet the prophesy and breakthrough.

 As you are always on watch, you can also take advantage of the breakouts on these levels and make a profit.
 A rule of thumb, break out trades perform best on trending markets.

 The chart below is AUDUSD, Daily with monthly Pivots.